databricks/dbt-databricks/docs/databricks-workflows.md

 ![dbt-task-type](/docs/img/dbt-task-type.png)

-10. By default, Databricks installs recent versions of `dbt-core` and `dbt-databricks` from PyPi.
-You can customize these versions if you wish.
+10. By default, Databricks installs a recent version of `dbt-databricks` from PyPi, which will also install `dbt-spark` as well as `dbt-core`.
+You can customize this version if you wish.
 11. You can customize the Automated Cluster if you wish by clicking _Edit_ in the Cluster dropdown.
 12. Click _Save_